-WHAT’S THE SCOOP?
 This traditional coaching inn is sandwiched between Southwold and Aldeburgh on the beautiful Suffolk Heritage Coast.
 The original building has been around since the 12th Century but there’s certainly nothing dated about this stylish hotel today.

 Modern extensions and a light and airy dining room sit nicely alongside more traditional features, such as roaring log fires and a cosy snug.
 Westleton itself is idyllic too, with a well-maintained village green and duck pond surrounded by cute cottages.

-ARE MUDDY PAWS WELCOME?
-Most definitely.
+Incredibly dog-friendly.
 From the moment we walked through the door, staff made a real fuss of Ernie.
 There was also a blanket and some dog biscuits waiting for him in the room, not to mention a humorous welcome letter with list of local places to take mum and dad for walks.
 On the Westleton Crown website, you’ll also find a gallery of visiting doggos so be sure to take lots of pictures during your stay and send them in!

-AND WHEN I’M DOG TIRED?
-Relax in one of the 34 perfectly appointed bedrooms, many of which welcome dogs.
+There are 34 perfectly appointed bedrooms, many of which welcome dogs.
 We stayed in Plover, which had a balcony overlooking the manicured gardens and boasted a comfy king-size bed and sofa next to a flatscreen TV.

 The luxurious bathroom came complete with a freestanding tub, rainforest shower and White Company toiletries.
 There were also tea and coffee-making facilities and some delicious homemade biscuits to nibble on.